 My husband is a cartoonist and humor writer, and because of this I have had the opportunity to meet and socialize with people I might not otherwise.
 In November 2008, we went to a comic convention—this one included comics, movies, video games, toys, sci-fi, pop culture—everything that would make a little nerd’s heart sing.
 For those of you who do not frequent the comic book scene, I will have you know that actual celebrities tour with these types of conventions.
-Granted, more often than not it is a midget who wore a lot of makeup and played an alien musician in a cantina scene of Star Wars Episode I, so no one really knows who this person is—but it’s exciting because you have to buy an exclusive pass to see them up close!
+Granted, more often than not it is a little person who wore a lot of makeup and played an alien musician in a cantina scene of Star Wars Episode I, so no one really knows who this person is—but it’s exciting because you have to buy an exclusive pass to see them up close!

 There are also times at these shows when the set up is more relaxed and you get to walk past a table and notice Lou Ferrigno [*ahem, The Hulk, guys, stay with me] smiling and winking at you from the other side of the table.
 That was neat, by the way.
 So these celebrities tour with conventions and [for a hefty fee] will let you pose in pictures with them, get their autograph and sell you t-shirts, lunchboxes, lighters, buttons, navel lint and pretty much anything you’ll trade them for money.
 Like people in general, some of the celebrities are jerks and there are others who are completely humble and surprisingly down to earth.